sidewalklabs/dtpr-bot/README.md

 ## The Components of the Chat Bot

 ### DTPR Taxonomy
-The chat bot uses the data and the set of defintions in the DTPR Taxonomy to be able to understand and attempt to respond to the questions it is asked about places.
+The chat bot uses the data and the set of definitions in the DTPR Taxonomy to be able to understand and attempt to respond to the questions it is asked about places.

 The DTPR taxonomy is a full set of definitions of the key concpets and entities that structure our understanding of how data and technology are functioning in a space.

 The initial draft of the taxonomy and the associated icons are managed in an Airtable, which you can see [here](https://airtable.com/shrsW7o7ji3VjsZSz).

 ### Dialog-Flow
-[Dialogflow](https://dialogflow.com/) is a service that runs on Google's Cloud Platform.
+[Dialog-Flow](https://dialogflow.com/) is a service that runs on Google's Cloud Platform.
 Dialog-Flow uses machine learning to recognize intents from human conversational inputs and maps them to responses.

 It also provides a way to inject custom fulfillment logic into this process.
-Dialog-Flow has a set of table stakes sematic entities that it can recognize however it is also possible to extend these categories.
+Dialog-Flow has a set of table stakes semantic entities that it can recognize however it is also possible to extend these categories.

-The categories from the DTPR Taxonomy have been added to the DTRP Chat Bot Dialog-Flow project.
+The categories from the DTPR Taxonomy have been added to the DTPR Chat Bot Dialog-Flow project.
 A Dialog-Flow project also contains a list of [intents](https://github.com/normative/dtpr-bot/tree/master/intents).
-Intents are meant to represent the 'intent' of a person interacting with the bot and also contain a mapping of the phrases used to train the recognition system.
+Intents are meant to represent the intention of a person interacting with the bot.
+They also contain a mapping of the phrases used to train the recognition system.

 Intents are mapped to Node functions in the custom [fulfillment code](https://github.com/normative/dtpr-bot/blob/master/fulfillment/index.js) which ultimately control what is communicated back to the user.